 Discussion

 The purpose of this study was to document the technical and transferrable skills needed for the sport scientist in 2020 and beyond, and the perceived employment opportunities both currently and in the future.
 Most technical and transferrable skills were rated as important by respondents.
-Although marginal, applied sport scientists (i.e., those not working in academia) rated practitioner-focused (applied-technical) skills as somewhat more important, with scientific-focused (basic-technical) skills rated as somewhat more important by academics.
-And apart from mentorship, non-academics generally rated each transferrable skill as more important comparative to those working in academia.
-Overall, there was modest agreement for both current and future employment opportunities, with respondents viewing future opportunities to be more ‘specialist’ in nature and in non-elite populations.
+Although most effects were moderate, applied sport scientists (i.e., those not working in academia) rated practitioner-focused (applied technical) skills as somewhat more important, with scientific-focused (academic technical) skills rated as somewhat more important by academics.
+And apart from mentorship, applied sport scientists generally rated each transferrable skill as more important comparative to those working in academia.
+Overall, there was modest agreement for both current and future employment opportunities, with respondents in free text responses viewing future opportunities to be more ‘specialist’ in nature and in non-elite populations.
+We do find it interesting that participants when asked directly whether future roles would be generalist or specialist, two-thirds responded generalist, yet in the free text responses around future opportunities were reported to be specialist in nature.
 Challenges to the industry included concern around the value of sport scientists and a potential oversupply of graduates whilst the future jobs were likely to be in non-elite populations and/or discipline specific in nature.

 Technical skills that require application of knowledge (e.g., able to analyse the demands of the sport and the capabilities of the athlete) were rated as being very important, whereas discipline-specific skills (e.g., assessment of fitness components including anthropometry) were not rated as highly.
 The need to have contemporary discipline-specific knowledge is a required attribute with it being rated equal highest.
-Previous research has shown that technical knowledge, instruction, and feedback provided by S&C coaches is viewed as essential by athletes to enable delivery of effective coaching13.
+Previous research has shown that technical knowledge, instruction, and feedback provided by strength and conditioning coaches is viewed as essential by athletes to enable delivery of effective coaching13.
 Statements related to research design and methodology were rated more highly by academic participants, while most of the remaining statements were rated higher by the practitioners.
 This is likely due to the nature of the work and participants’ employment sector.
-The high rating for most of the technical skills may also be reflected in that university sport science programs are required to meet ESSA accreditation requirements14.
+Sixty-six percent of the technical skills were rated 4 (important) or above and this may be a reflection of university sport science programs being required to meet ESSA accreditation requirements14.
 They may focus on meeting the technical skill set as the transferable skills are often harder to assess in the education setting, as opposed to the applied field.
+Opportunities for students to develop transferrable skills are needed in addition to the technical skills and knowledge they acquire through formal study.
 The role of work integrated learning (WIL) is important here, as it provides an opportunity to enhance technical skills through ‘hands on experience’ by applying the theoretical knowledge learned at university in a real world, practical setting14,15.
-Internships also provide sport science students with opportunity to develop ‘soft skills’ in an applied setting16.
-However, internships can be highly competitive with limited number of internships available compared to sport science graduates17.
-Opportunities for students to develop ‘soft skills’ are needed in addition to the technical skills and knowledge they acquire through formal study.
+Work integrated learning is educational activities that integrate academic learning of a discipline with its practical application in the workplace.
+Internships, distinct from WIL also provide sport science students and graduates with opportunities to develop transferrable skills in an applied setting16.
+However, internships can be highly competitive with limited number of internships available compared to sport science students and graduates17.